georgi/blog/posts/2008/9/shinmun-a-small-and-beautiful-blog-engine.md

 modification time as `querystring`, so that the browser will fetch the new resource if it has been changed.

+If you want to define your own helpers, just define a file named `templates/helpers.rb` with a module named `Shinmun::Helpers`.
+This module will be included into the `Shinmun::Template` class.

 ### Post Template